Sanzee/Sequence-Models/README.md

 Pytorch 0.4
 # About Data Set
 Penn Tree Bank data set is not public.
-So i can not upload the dataset.
+So I can not upload the dataset.
 However, I have added sample data in the data section.
 Given data was processed from Conll dataset for POS tagging.
 Note that, datasets are tab separeted.